emberjs/rfcs/text/0779-first-class-component-templates.md

 - The code they *do* write feels much more HTML-first.
 The template can stay almost exactly as it was, with no shift to a backing class.
 - For developers who have experience with other frameworks, this feels familiar, but with an Ember twist.

-At this point we could *additionally* show that we could introduce a backing class, and discuss the tradeoffs of introducing a class when we don't have any other local state.
+At this point we could *additionally* show that we could introduce a backing class, and discuss the trade-offs of introducing a class when we don't have any other local state.
 This also allows us to encourage just using functions unless you *do* need local state.

 The section “Getting JavaScript Values into the Test Context” will also be possible to simplify: we will simply be able to introduce tracked state locally and update it directly, without special testing helpers.
 That will dramatically reduce the number of bespoke ideas we have to cover here.
 Much of the related work will be addressed in other RFCs, but being able to use the *same* primitives to bring values into scope for tests as we do in apps (immediately above!) will be very helpful in reducing what we have to cover in this section.